Jupiter's Legacy ending explained and all your questions answered

-Not all superheroes are super or heroic in the new Netflix drama Jupiter's Legacy.
-All eight episodes are streaming now, so let's break down the season's deadly final twist.
+Not all superheroes are super, or heroic, in Jupiter's Legacy, a new Netflix drama streaming now.
+Let's break down the season's deadly final twist.

 What's the deal with the Utopian and Paragon?